Pumpkin Cinnamon Rolls, homemade cinnamon rolls packed with a pumpkin punch and secret ingredient frosting!

 - In the bowl of a stand mixer, add the remaining sugar, flour, salt, and nutmeg.
 Make a well in the middle of the dry ingredients and pour in the wet mixture.
 Mix on low speed until combined, scraping the sides of the bowl if necessary.
 Turn the speed up to medium and knead for 6 minutes with the bread hook until the dough gathers around the hook and the sides of the bowl are clean.
 Add an additional 2 Tablespoons of flour if necessary.

 - Remove the dough and form into a ball.
-Pour in the remaining 1 Tablespoon of melted butter to the mixing bowl, place the dough in the bowl and roll around in the butter until it is coated.
-Cover with plastic wrap and let sit in a warm place (counter top) until doubled in size.
+Pour in the remaining 1 Tablespoon of melted butter to the mixing bowl, place the dough in the medium-low and roll around in the butter until it is coated.
+Cover with plastic wrap and let sit in a warm place (countertop) until doubled in size.
 About 1 to 2 hours.

 - After the dough has doubled, roll out dough onto a floured surface.
 Roll it out into roughly a 12 x 14-inch rectangle.
 Next, add the filling.